luizpgt/AtomicBombProject/README.md

 # AtomicBombProject

-it's only a test, I don't even know if it really works.
+it's just a test, I don't even know if it really works.